 Takeaway.com's operations are subject to seasonal fluctuations, and ordering activity is typically greater in the first and fourth quarter of each financial year when, because of unfavorable weather conditions in the Northern Hemisphere, consumers are more likely to order food for delivery.
 Order numbers are generally higher when consumers may be less likely to dine out, as a result of unfavorable weather conditions and shorter daylight hours.
 Similarly, Order numbers tend to decrease in drier and warmer months, when daylight hours are longer and a larger number of consumers opt to dine out or cook at home.
 Takeaway.com generally witnesses diminished ordering activity in the third quarter, for example, when consumers are more likely to opt to dine out.
 In general, however, the impact of seasonality may be diminished by the overall growth of Orders in the periods under review.
-To the extent performance is impacted by seasonality, Takeaway.com's results of operations in any interim period may not be directly comparable to a different interim period, and Takeaway.com's performance in any one interim period may not be an accurate indicator of Takeaway.com's future performance in any annual period.
+To the extent performance is impacted by seasonality, Takeaway.com's results of operations in any interim period may not be an accurate indicator of Takeaway.com's future performance in any annual period.